Take paroxetine in the morning with your breakfast or a snack.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Seroxat® Tablets; GlaxoSmithKline UK, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Seroxat® 10 mg, 20 mg and 30 mg Tablets; GlaxoSmithKline UK, The electronic Medicines Compendium.
+Dated September 2022.